 But despite the strength of ideas in driving wealth creation, there is no natural correlation between idea density like patent filling and wealth creation.
 For example, more than 75% of innovative products retire without producing profitable revenue.
 Similarly, as high as 94% of patents are never used in improving products or processes.
 Furthermore, incumbent ideas producing profitable revenue run the risk of losing the market due to the rise of the next wave of ideas.
 For example, the LED light bulb has taken over the incandescent light bulb market, invented by Edison.
 Hence, one of the core challenges of Engineering Economics and Management is to make decisions and manage programs to understand wealth creation dynamics out if ideas as reoccurring patterns.

-Natural resources (N), labor (L), knowledge(K), and ideas (A) are our tools for creating wealth through getting our jobs done.
+Natural resources (N), labor (L), knowledge(K), and ideas (A) are our tools for creating wealth by getting our jobs done.
 But is there a natural, scalable correlation between wealth and these input factors?
 Unfortunately, the answer is no. The wealth creation capacity of natural resources, labor, and ideas depends on ideas.
 Ideas create and destroy their wealth creation capacity.
 For example, the idea of internal combustion engine-based automobiles has created the market for liquid fuel.
 Similarly, the idea of automating knowledge and skill, leaving only innate abilities to humans, has made low-skill labor of Bangladesh eligible for manufacturing jobs.
 Besides, the idea of remote service delivery over a communication network has created a market for IT services market.
 Hence, how to leverage the non-linear relation of ideas with economic value creation is an issue, as shown in Fig. 1.

 Science, Technology, Engineering, and Mathematics (STEM)–why are we after it?